modbas/mad76/doc/teachlinux/teachlinux.md

     -   robots: e.g., Mars Rover and Drone

+    -   Android

+        -   smartphones, TVs, watches

-    -   cars: cockpit, infotainment, navigation
+        -   in cars: cockpit, infotainment, navigation

 -   Linux has a large community and extensive documentation